-If BPRR were to be granted the rights requested in this Sub Docket, it anticipates that it would reroute traffic that it currently handles for itself and its corporate family members (ALY and PSR) off of its own line, between Buffalo and northwestern Pennsylvania.
+If BPRR were to be granted the rights requested in this Sub Docket, it anticipates that it would reroute traffic that it currently handles for itself and its corporate family members (ALY and PSR) off of its own lines between Buffalo and northwestern Pennsylvania.
 Instead the traffic would be handled over the ALY and then over the former Conrail line to be operated by CSX between Erie, Pennsylvania and Buffalo, New York.
 How much traffic would be handled over these trackage rights depends in large measure on what other relief might be granted to BPRR and ALY.
 However, the maximum amount of traffic anticipated to be handled would be two trains per day.
 This would represent an increase of approximately 1.8 million gross tons per year to the line.

-Applicant, as well as lines of Conrail that will be operated by the Applicant if the primary transaction is consummated.
+References to lines of an Applicant include lines currently owned by the Applicant, as well as lines of Conrail that will be op rated by the Applicant if the primary transaction is consummated.

-This line is part of the Conrail line between Ashtabula, Ohio and Buffalo (Seneca), New York that CSX is designated to operate after approval of the control transaction.
+This line is part of the Conrail line between Ashtabula, Ohic and Buffalo (Seneca), New York that CSX is designated to operate after approval of the control transaction.
 CSX anticipates that after the transaction, there will be over 50 freight trains per day on the line representing 100 million gross tons of freight annually.
 See, Application, vol. 3A at 446, 468.

-Based on the foregoing, BPRR certifies that its operations would not exceed the thresholds set forth in 49 CFR §1105.6(b) and §1105.7(e)(4) and (5).
+Based on the foregoing, BPRR certifies that its operations would not exceed the thresholds set forth in 49 CFR §!105.6(b) and §1105.7(e)(4) and (5).
 Additionally, trackage rights transactions do not usually require environmental documentation or a historic report under the Board's regulations.
 See, 49 CFR §1105.6 (4) and §1105.8(3).